Alejando/gatsby-plugin-salesloft-tracker/data/jobs/qa-manual-engineer.md

 job_referral_bonus: 500
 ---
 We are looking for a talented professional to join our team as QA MANUAL ENGINEER.
-This professional will design and implement tests, debug and define corrective actions, as well as review system requirements and track quality assurance metrics.
-You love manual testing and have been successful applying your knowledge of QA to deliver the highest possible quality software.
+This professional will design and implement tests, debug and define corrective actions, as well as review system requirements and track quality assurance metrics.You love manual testing and have been successful applying your knowledge of QA to deliver the highest possible quality software.